cevatbostancioglu/SmartestPlug/README.md

 # SmartestPlug
-This is a smart plug project working on over Power Lines or Wi-Fi
+This is a smart plug project working on different kind of communication systems.
+This projects is based on Arduino ESP8266 Firmware.

+This communication systems are:
+-Wifi
+-BLE?
+-ZigBee?
+-PowerLine?

+Protocols:
+-Serial?
+-MQTT
+-Modbus?
+-Socket?